OSU-slatelab/RNN-T-ASR/README.md

 We use a beam search variant proposed in [2].

 * <code>mkdir asr_log</code> in the current path if running for the first time.
 * <code>sbatch run_asr.sh</code> runs the decoding in 100 parallel nodes each node decoding 1/100 of the test set.
+* <code>--unidirectional</code> set this flag if training a unidirectional LSTM as the transcription network.
+Useful for streaming ASR.
 * <code>bash run_decode.sh</code> is the single node variant of the above which can be used for debugging.

+Other hyperparameters in the above training and decoding scripts are self-explanatory.
+See <code>--help</code> in the argument definition in <code>main.py</code> and <code>decode.py</code> for more details.

 In the above scripts: